 The website team needs to understand the purpose of the site, and that means asking why.
-Design is problem discovery first and problem solving second.
+Design is problem discovery first and problem-solving second.

 That means asking the right questions so that the team can understand the context and problem for the partner, as well as the various target audiences the partner wants to reach.
-That means not asking what the client’s favorite color is, because it rarely correlates to the purpose of the site.
+That means not asking what the client’s favorite color is because it rarely correlates to the purpose of the site.

 Focus on Content and Hierarchy

 It’s about understanding the priority of the content, not the position.
 And that means having real content when designing.
-Without real content, design is just decoration, and the partner’s website is just another pretty picture without any substance or value.
+Without real content, the design is just decoration, and the partner’s website is just another pretty picture without any substance or value.

 Part of creating a website design based on real content is understanding a content model and the types of content that will be used.
 Content Modeling: A Master Skill, is a great read about this process.